joergschwarzwaelder/hhc2023/Objective-16/README.md

   speed: -500
 }.
 ```
-As this is not signed, it can easily be modified to `speed: -40` using this tool.
+As this is not signed, it can easily be modified to `speed: -40` using this tool:
+`eyJhbGciOiJub25lIiwidHlwIjoiSldUIn0.eyJzcGVlZCI6LTQwfQ`
 Assigning the new JWT to the cookie, the game is much easier to play.

 **Achievement: Elf Hunt**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk2ODAxMzE2MSwtMjAxMDE5MjYzXX0=
+eyJoaXN0b3J5IjpbOTE3Njc5MTk5LC0yMDEwMTkyNjNdfQ==
 -->